idobyte/FiveM-Automated-Install/README.md

 - 3. sudo -i
 - 4. chmod 777 install.sh < In case you get errors about permissions
 - 5. Run ./install.sh in the directory

+# ATTENTION
+[*] I no longer bhave time to manage this project so if you'd like the "task" of maintaning this release then feel free to do as you please as this code is open source...
+"Mr.Byte"